 Women across the world, many of whom grew up using talc in their daily feminine hygiene routines, have been shocked to learn of this serious possible health hazard.

 Since 2009, over 4,000 talc powder lawsuits have been filed, accusing Johnson & Johnson of failing to warn the public about the potential risks posed by talc in the company’s consumer products.
 According to these lawsuits, the manufacturer was well aware of extensive medical research linking talc, a naturally-occurring mineral, to increased ovarian cancer risks, but still chose to promote the use of baby powder “all over the body” without warning.

 The plaintiffs behind these lawsuits are women who developed ovarian cancer after using talcum powders for many years in feminine hygiene, which they say is clearly an intended purpose of such products.
 Though Johnson & Johnson’s representatives claim that the company will fight these pending lawsuits with vigor, some members of the legal community suggest that talcum powder settlements may soon become a possibility.

 Thousands of talc powder lawsuits are currently pending in district courts across the country.
-Only four have gone to trial so far.
-However, these verdicts are very encouraging for current and future talc plaintiffs.
+Only six have gone to trial so far.
+However, the majority of these verdicts are very encouraging for current and future talc plaintiffs.
 Johnson & Johnson has been found liable for negligence, failure to warn and other counts put forward by plaintiffs.
-In just three verdicts, the company has been ordered to pay almost $200 million in compensation to ovarian cancer patients and their families.
+In just five verdicts, the company has been ordered to pay almost $720 million in compensation to ovarian cancer patients and their families.